bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 * The key of the Environment Variable.
 * The value of the Environment Variable.

-{% include message_box.html type="note" title="Replacing Env Var names" content="By default environment, variable names inside values will be replaced in triggered build by actual value from the target environment.
+{% include message_box.html type="note" title="Replacing Env Var names" content="By default environment variable names inside values will be replaced in triggered build by actual value from the target environment.
 This behavior can be disabled by setting `is_expand` flag to `false`."%}

 Example: